matlc/blog/src/markdown-posts/gatsby-shared-graphql-fragments.markdown

 ---
 path: "/blog/gatsby-shared-graphql-fragments"
 date: "2019-07-21"
-title: "How to export GraphQL fragments for Reuse Across templates in GatsbyJS"
+title: "How to export GraphQL fragments for reuse across templates in GatsbyJS"
 ---

 GraphQL fragments can help organize and encourage reuse within our GatsbyJS page queries.
 However, how do you share fragments across pages and templates?
 Let's see with a GatsbyJS blog example.